Skip to content

 Setup Let’s Encrypt SSL/TLS for b2evolution

-Securing your b2evolution site with an SSL/TLS certificate from Let’s Encrypt is important for protecting visitor data.
-This process encrypts the connection between your users and your server, and this guide will walk you through setting it up specifically for Nginx on Ubuntu.
+It’s important to secure your b2evolution site with an SSL/TLS certificate from Let’s Encrypt to protect visitor information.
+This process scrambles the connection between your users and your server.
+This guide will help you set it up for Nginx on Ubuntu 24.04.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Nginx.